 The farmhouse style floating shelves in our master bathroom provide that extra bathroom storage and, of course, a place to decorate!

-The video of our shiplap wall and floating shelves in our farmhouse master bathroom literally went VIRAL.
+The video of our shiplap wall and bathroom floating shelves in our farmhouse master bathroom literally went VIRAL.
 It was so cool to see something that we did get noticed by SO many people.
 If you are not one of the 20,000,000 people that saw this on Hometalk’s Facebook page, here’s a little time lapse version of our transformation (and a sneak peek at the super cute farmhouse decor)!

 Looking for more of our farmhouse master bathroom renovation?